Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 =================

-Since a smart contract module is a regular Rust library, you can test it as one would test any library and add integration-tests in the ``tests`` folder.
+Since a smart contract module is a regular Rust library, you can test it as one would test any library and add integration tests in the ``tests`` folder.

 Create the folder ``tests`` in the root of your project and add the file ``tests.rs`` inside it.